suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 ## Storing the related user

-We _could_ have the client send their `Id` along with the request to create a restuarant and review.
+We _could_ have the client send their `Id` along with the request to create a restaurant and review.
 However, the current user id is not data we want to trust to the API.
 Since anyone could change that value when sending a request we want the **server** to be in control of associating that data.
 Thus we want to provide the two controllers with a way to determine the id of the current user.